milena-t/PhD_chapter1/bash_scripts/README.md

 # my bash scripts
-This file contains all bash scripts that don't directly interact with python scripts.
+This file contains all bash scripts.
+Both the standalone ones and the ones that are used to run python scripts

 ## getting protein sets
 ### `run_braker.sh`